Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: New Methods for Obtaining Nash Equilibrium Solutions

-This paper introduces a simple and efficient numerical method to solve the BVP.
+This paper introduces a simple and efficient numerical method to solve the boundary value problem.
 We let $\tau=1-\exp(-\lambda t)$ to normalize the infinite time horizon to $[0,1)$, where $\lambda$ is a small positive number.
-Since $d\tau/dt=\lambda(1-\tau)$, the BVP can be transformed to another BVP depending on $\tau$ instead of $t$.
-Now we apply the bvp4c command in Matlab to solve the new BVP for one starting state vector $\mathbf{S}_{0}$, where the terminal condition is that the associated variables at a terminal time $\mathscr{T}$ are equal to their values at a steady state vector, where $\mathscr{T}<1$ is chosen to be close to 1.
+The intuition is that when $t$ is larger, the dynamic system is closer to its steady state, but it has a slower velocity (as $\dot{\mathbf{S}}$ is closer to zero), then this transformation speeds up the velocity at a large time $t$ (i.e., $\tau$ is close to 1).
+Since $d\tau/dt=\lambda(1-\tau)$, the boundary value problem can be transformed to another boundary value problem depending on $\tau$ instead of $t$.
+To the best of our knowledge, this is the first time to apply the transformation to solving the OLNE of a differential game.
+Now we apply the bvp4c solver in Matlab to solve the new boundary value problem for one starting state vector $\mathbf{S}_{0}$, where the terminal condition is that the associated variables at a terminal time $\mathscr{T}$ are equal to their values at a steady state vector, where $\mathscr{T}<1$ is chosen to be close to 1.
 The initial guess for the solution at one starting point can use the steady state values or the solution of the previous starting point.
 When there are multiple steady states, the Hamiltonian system might have multiple solutions, and we choose the one with the highest welfare.
 Our lake examples show that this method is successful in solving the OLNE.